Planar Tur\'an Number of Double Stars: Planar Tur an number of S2,5

-\item \textbf{The vertices $e$ and $f$ have one neighbor in $S_1$.} Suppose $a$ is the common neighbor of $e$ and $f$, see Figure \ref{fig_s_3,4_6,6}(iii).
-Similarly as before, $a$ cannot have an outer edge.
-If the vertices $e$ and $f$ are adjacent, then both of them cannot have an outer edge.
-The vertices $b,c$ and $d$ can have one outer edge each and the vertices $\{a,b,c,d\}$ can form a path of length $3$ in $S_1$.
-Hence in this case, the maximum number of edges deleted is at most $13+3_{\text{in $S_1$}}+3_{\text{out of $S_1$}}+2_{\text{out of $e,f$}}=21$.
-Suppose $a$ is the neighbor of $e$ and $d$ is the neighbor of $f$, see Figure \ref{fig_s_3,4_6,6}(iv).
-As before, $a$ and $d$ both cannot have an outer edge.
-The vertex $b$ and $c$ can have one outer edge and the vertices $\{a,b,c,d\}$ can form a path of length $3$ in $S_1$.
-Thus the maximum number of edges deleted is at most $13+3_{\text{in $S_1$}}+2_{\text{out of $S_1$}}+2_{\text{out of $e,f$}}=20$.
+\item \textbf{The vertices $e$ and $f$ have one neighbor in $S_1$.} There are two possibilities.
+In the first case, without loss of generality, suppose $a$ is the common neighbor of $e$ and $f$, see Figure \ref{fig_s_3,4_6,6}(iii).
+Similarly, as before, $a$ cannot have a neighbor in $V(G)\backslash H$.
+If the vertices $e$ and $f$ are adjacent, they cannot have a neighbor in $V(G)\backslash H$.
+The vertices $b,c$ and $d$ can have at most one neighbor in $V(G)\backslash H$ each, and the vertices $\{a,b,c,d\}$ can form a path of length $3$ in $S_1$.
+Thus, the number of edges deleted is at most $13+3+3+2=21$.

+Without loss of generality, suppose $a$ is the neighbor of $e$ while $d$ is the neighbor of $f$, see Figure \ref{fig_s_3,4_6,6}(iv).
+Similarly, as before, the vertices $a$ and $d$ cannot have a neighbor in $V(G)\backslash H$.
+The vertex $b$ and $c$ can have at most one neighbor in $V(G)\backslash H$ each, and the vertices $\{a,b,c,d\}$ can form a path of length $3$ in $S_1$.
+If the vertices $e$ and $f$ are adjacent, then they cannot have a neighbor in $V(G)\backslash H$.
+Thus, the number of edges deleted is at most $13+3+2+2=20$.
+(In fact, it can be shown that if the vertices $w$ and $f$ are adjacent, there can only be a $2$-path inside $S_1$.
+However, this precision is unnecessary.
+We skip this in the following cases also.)

-\item \textbf{One of the vertices $e$ or $f$ has two neighbors in $S_1$, while the other has none.} Suppose $e$ is the neighbor of $a$ and $d$, see Figure \ref{fig_s_3,4_6,6}(v).
-Similarly as before, $a$ and $d$ both cannot have an outer edge.
-The vertices $b$ and $c$ can have one outer edge each and the vertices $\{a,b,c,d\}$ can form a path of length $3$ in $S_1$.
-Thus the maximum number of edges deleted is at most $13+3_{\text{in $S_1$}}+2_{\text{out of $S_1$}}+2_{\text{out of $e,f$}}=20$.
+\item \textbf{One of the vertices $e$ or $f$ has two neighbors in $S_1$, while the other has none.} Without loss of generality, suppose $e$ is the neighbor of $a$ and $d$, see Figure \ref{fig_s_3,4_6,6}(v).
+Similarly, as before, the vertices $a$ and $d$ cannot have a neighbor in $V(G)\backslash H$.
+The vertices $b$ and $c$ can have at most one neighbor in $V(G)\backslash H$ each, and the vertices $\{a,b,c,d\}$ can form a path of length $3$ in $S_1$.
+If the vertices $e$ and $f$ are adjacent, then they cannot have a neighbor in $V(G)\backslash H$.
+Thus, the number of edges deleted is at most $13+3+2+2=20$.